openaps/AndroidAPSdocs/docs/EN/Hardware/Libre2.md

 additional checks are made.
 The app can deactivate the sensor even though the sensor is OK.
 Currently the internal test is too strict.
 I have completely stopped scanning and haven't had a failure since then.

-### Time zone travelling

-In other [time zones](../Usage/Timezone-traveling.md) there are two strategies for looping:

-Either

-1.  leave the smartphone time unchanged and shift the basal profile (smartphone in flight mode) or
-2.  delete the pump history and change the smartphone time to local time.

-Method 1. is great as long as you don't have to set a new Libre2 sensor on-site.
-If in doubt, choose method 2., especially if the trip takes longer.
-If you set a new sensor, the automatic time zone must be set, so method 1. would be disturbed.
-Please check before, if you are somewhere else, you can run otherwise fast into problems.

 ### Experiences